 Funds provided by the U.S. Department of Housing and Urban Development (HUD) were utilized to address the housing, community development and homelessness needs described in the strategies, priority needs, and objectives outlined in the State's 2020-2024 Consolidated Five-Year Plan.
-As required by 24 CFR 570.91.320, the State of West Virginia submitted its 2020-2024 Consolidated Five-Year PlanThe State of West Virginia submitted its 2020-2024 Consolidated Five-Year PlanThe State of West Virginia submitted its 2021 Annual Action Plan (AAP) on June 30th, 2021.
+As required by 24 CFR 570.91.320, the State of West Virginia submitted its 2020-2024 Consolidated Five-Year Plan the State of West Virginia submitted its 2022 Annual Action Plan (AAP) on July 19th, 2022.

-As a recipient of federal funds under the Consolidated Plan, the State of West Virginia is required to provide this annual Consolidated Annual Performance and Evaluation Report (CAPER) within 90 days of the end of the State's program year or by Wednesday September 28, 2022.
-The PY2021 CAPER is prepared as a collaborative effort of two agencies: the West Virginia Department of Economic Development (WVDED) and the West Virginia Housing Development Fund (WVHDF).
-The West Virginia Department of Economic Development (WVDED) is responsible for the Community Development Block Grant (CDBG) program, Community Development Block Grant - Cares Act (CDBG-CV) program, the Emergency Solutions Grant program (ESG), the Emergency Solutions Grant - Cares Act (ESG-CV), the Housing Opportunities for Persons with AIDS program (HOPWA), and the Housing Opportunities for Persons with AIDS - Cares ACT (HOPWA-CV) programs.
+As a recipient of federal funds under the Consolidated Plan, the State of West Virginia is required to provide this annual Consolidated Annual Performance and Evaluation Report (CAPER) within 90 days of the end of the State's program year or by Wednesday September 28, 2023.
+The PY2022 CAPER is prepared as a collaborative effort of two agencies: the West Virginia Department of Economic Development (WVDED) and the West Virginia Housing Development Fund (WVHDF).
+The West Virginia Department of Economic Development (WVDED) is responsible for the Community Development Block Grant (CDBG) program, Community Development Block Grant - Cares Act (CDBG-CV) program, the Emergency Solutions Grant program (ESG), the Emergency Solutions Grant - Cares Act (ESG-CV), the Housing Opportunities for Persons with AIDS program (HOPWA), and the Housing Opportunities for Persons with AIDS Cares ACT (HOPWA-CV) programs.
 The West Virginia Housing Development Fund (WVHDF) is responsible for the HOME Investment Partnerships Program and the Housing Trust Fund (HTF).
-The data provided in this CAPER provides a review of the uses of CDBG, CDBG-CV, ESG, ESG-CV, HOPW, HOPWA-CV, HOME and HTF funds and accomplishments made during program year 2021.
+The data provided in this CAPER provides a review of the uses of CDBG, CDBG-CV, ESG, ESG-CV, HOPW, HOPWA-CV, HOME and HTF funds and accomplishments made during PY2022.

 The purpose of this report is to provide a summary of the State's method of distributing funds to local governments and organizations to carry out activities (or the activities to be undertaken by the State) using funds that were received under formula allocations, and other HUD assistance received during the program year, including program income.
 The State has made progress in meeting the objectives outlined in the 2020-2024 Consolidated Five-Year Plan and has developed strategies to meet the needs of the State more quickly.
-Please note CDBG accomplishment data reported in this document may be for activities associated with the State of West Virginia's 2015-2019 Consolidated Plan, but were completed during PY2021.
-Additionally, please note that the WVDED is in the process of reviewing PY2021 CDBG applications and has yet to make awards.
+Please note, West Virginia Community Advancement and Development (WVCAD), a division of the WVDED, is in the process of reviewing PY2022 CDBG applications and has yet to make awards.